JedMeister/playing-with-rpi/README.md

 Raspbian; inc workaround for limited RAM and poor RAM managment (I initially had issues running out of /tmp)

+#work-around-ram-issues scripts (host and guest)
+&#35; simple scripts to create host tmp & swap drives and mount them in VM

 #daemonise-qemu
 &#35; command for launching QEMU as a headless daemon
+- assumes that you are using the tmp & swap drives as per above